oscarmatallana/pv-planning-tool/README.md

 - improving energy access worldwide
 - supporting more resilient and sustainable societies

-Making solar planning tools more accessible helps democratize technical knowledge and empowers more people to participate in the energy transition — from students and homeowners to future engineers and communities around the world.
+Making solar planning tools more accessible helps democratize technical knowledge and empowers more people to participate in the energy transition, from students and homeowners to future engineers and communities around the world.

 ---